MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/pairboarding/index.md

 ## Instructions

 Pair assignmnents change each day.
-One in the pair takes question set A, the other takes question set B. The interviewer has the problem and its solution.
+One in the pair takes question set A, the other takes question set B. The interviewer has a few interview questions, plus one coding problem and its solution.
 He/she makes the other student, the interviewee, solve the problem as if they were doing a real interview.
 The interviewer cannot give out an actual answer, but should keep the interviewee on track with